Peter Haynes is a BSFA-nominated fiction writer. Hailing from the wilds of Devon, he currently lives in Birmingham, UK.

 This flash haunting appears in the Riggwelter vol 2.

 Trap Street Irregulars

-I appeared at the PowWow Literary festival and read a short fiction piece based on the theme urban myths and fairy tales called “Trap Street Irregulars” which concerns finding the copyright trap streets on Ordnance Survey maps might be more than just on paper and what happens should you travel down one…
+At the PowWow Literary festival 2017 I read a short fiction piece based on the theme urban myths and fairy tales called “Trap Street Irregulars”.
+This story concerns finding the copyright trap streets on Ordnance Survey maps might be more than just on paper and what happens should you travel down one…

 It got a pretty good reception, and I shall now search for a print or online home for it.

 Last year, a short story of mine was nominated for a British Science Fiction Association award and I found this whole idea so weird and unlikely that I had to purge the nonsense from my system with this little flash.

 Awards eh?
 Silly business, but I’m really happy when my friends win them.